microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventsroot-list-webinars.md

 ## Optional query parameters

 This method supports the `$count` [OData query parameter](/graph/query-parameters) to help customize the response.
-If you use `?$count=true` in the request URL, the response contains a root level property that denotes the total number of the resource, for example, `"@odata.count": 6`.
+If you use `?$count=true` in the request URL, the response contains a root-level property that denotes the total number of the resource; for example: `"@odata.count": 6`.

 ## Request headers